 - Brown sugar 1 cup 250 ml

 - Plain or vanilla yoghurt, or milk* ¼ cup 65 ml

 * Yoghurt will give you a softer, chewier cookie.
 I personally prefer this, but if I don’t have any lying around, the cookies are just as tasty with milk.

 I make these pretty often, so to have them be a little different I sometimes add 5 ml / 1 tsp of cinnamon and 3 ml / ½ tsp of ginger to a batch.
 It adds a nice little kick to the cookies.

 You can also try this recipe with 250 ml / 1 cup of dark chocolate chips for another variation.

 - Preheat oven to 375°F / 190°C.

 - In a large bowl, combine the flour, oatmeal, baking powder and salt.

 - In a separate bowl, cream together the butter and sugar gradually.

-- Add the egg and milk to the sugar mixture.
+- Add the egg and yoghurt or milk to the sugar mixture.